jclouds/jclouds-site/documentation/userguide/ant-compute.md

 ---
 layout: jclouds
-title: Using jclouds ant task for Compute API Operations
+title: Using Ant task for Compute API Operations
 ---
-# Using jclouds ant task for Compute API Operations
+# Using Apache jclouds&reg; ant task for Compute API Operations

 Ant is a popular Java build tool...kind of like make.
 We have written a few Ant tasks in the [antcontrib](http://jclouds.googlecode.com/svn/trunk/tools/antcontrib) project that make building cloud projects easier.